adithyabsk/racecar_wk3/README.md

 This is a repository for the MIT Beaverworks challenge for Week Three.

-Adithya Balaji, Garret Gregier, Charles Zhao, Braden Oh, David Song
+Adithya Balaji, Garrett Cregier, Charles Zhao, Braden Oh, David Song